sderev/wslshot/README.md

 * **`--auto-stage-enabled`**: This option lets you control whether screenshots are automatically staged when copied to a git repository.
 By default, this option is set to `False`.
 If this option is set to `True`, any screenshot copied to a git repository will automatically be staged for commit.

-* **`--output-format` or `-f`**: This option lets you set the default output format for the links to the screenshots that `wslshot` creates.
+* **`--output-style`**: This option lets you set the default output style for the links to the screenshots that `wslshot` creates.
 The available formats are Markdown, HTML, and text (plain path).
 If you do not set this option, `wslshot` will output links in Markdown format by default.
-Note: The legacy format name `plain_text` is deprecated but still accepted for backward compatibility.
+Note: The legacy option name `--output-format` is deprecated but still accepted for backward compatibility.
+The legacy format name `plain_text` is also deprecated; use `text` instead.

 Remember, these are just the default settings.
 You can override these settings on a per-operation basis by providing the corresponding options when running the `wslshot` command.